DrKlonk/DrKlonk.github.io/README.md

 - [Advanced CSS and SASS course](https://www.udemy.com/course/advanced-css-and-sass/) - This inspired the flipping cards and overall design in general

+### Acknowledgements

+I have to give credit to one of my friends, Mark, who advised me and inspired some of the styling.
+[Visit his website](https://helloimmark.com/)

 ## Author

 - Website - [Joran Minjon](https://joranminjon.com)